tommysam/swift-segues-lab-swift-intro-000/README.md

 	* Pig
 	* Frog
 	* Octopus
-15. Implement the method `numberOfSectionsInTableView(_:)`.
+15. Implement the method `numberOfSections(in:)`.
 (If you need help, take a look at the previous lessons to give you a hint.)
 16. Implement the method `tableView(_:numberOfRowsInSection:)`.
 (Again, if you some help, take a look at the previous lessons.)
 17. Now you need to add the IB outlets for the `AnimalViewController` scene.
 Switch back to `Main.storyboard` and select the **Animal View Controller Scene**, then open up `AnimalViewController` in the assistant editor. <kbd>Control</kbd>-drag to add IB oulets for both labels to `AnimalViewController`.
 18. Open up `AnimalViewController.swift` in Xcode's editor.
 Add an instance variable for the animal being represented in this view, so it can be set by the table view when preparing the segue.
 (Remember: This variable initially won't be set when the view controller is created.
 What type should it be?)